vincehsanchez/Crowdfunding_ETL/README.md

 ### Create the Crowdfunding Database

-Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBD Links to an external site..
+1. Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBD Links to an external site..
-Use the information from the ERD to create a table schema for each CSV file.
+2. Use the information from the ERD to create a table schema for each CSV file.
-Note: Remember to specify the data types, primary keys, foreign keys, and other constraints.
-Save the database schema as a Postgres file named crowdfunding_db_schema.sql, and save it to your GitHub repository.
+3. Save the database schema as a Postgres file named crowdfunding_db_schema.sql, and save it to your GitHub repository.
-Create a new Postgres database, named crowdfunding_db.
+4. Create a new Postgres database, named crowdfunding_db.
-Using the database schema, create the tables in the correct order to handle the foreign keys.
+5. Using the database schema, create the tables in the correct order to handle the foreign keys.
-Verify the table creation by running a SELECT statement for each table.
+6. Verify the table creation by running a SELECT statement for each table.
-Import each CSV file into its corresponding SQL table.
+7. Import each CSV file into its corresponding SQL table.
-Verify that each table has the correct data by running a SELECT statement for each.
+8. Verify that each table has the correct data by running a SELECT statement for each.